systeminit/si/app/docs/src/reference/vocabulary.md

 Anything that can be used on the canvas.

+## Attribute Panel

+The panel on the right side of the composition screen, which shows the attributes of the currently selected item.

 ## Arity

 The number of arguments taken by a function.
 Most frequently used to specify how